 - a.
-Update program materials (flyers, website content, mailers, press releases, newsletters etc.) to be more senior-oriented. - b.
-Partner with DAAS to connect with community partners to make information about the exemption program more accessible to their network of seniors. - c.
-Make a presentation to the Santa Clara County Board of Supervisors to help spread the word to their respective constituents, including County newsletters or other media outlets. - d.
-Map out the location of current enrollees to identify where the concentration of participants are located.
+Update program materials annually (flyers, website content, mailers, press releases, newsletters etc.) to provide more information and be more senior-oriented. - b.
+Partner with Sourcewise, the designated Area Agency on Aging for Santa Clara County to disseminate the program specifics through their varied community contacts. - c.
+Identify geographic areas that are underrepresented to ensure potential applicants are educated with appropriate marketing materials.
 If there are areas where seniors could potentially qualify for the exemption, staff will target outreach efforts in those areas.

 Step 3: Implement the outreach strategies once the informational materials are complete.
-The open enrollment period for the Senior Parcel Tax Exemption Program is April 15 to June 30, 2017.
-Staff will field phone calls, provide in-person support for those who need additional information or assistance with the enrollment, attend resource fairs and community collaborative meetings to conduct presentations and help train/inform staff from other organizations about the exemption program so they can also help disseminate the information, and drop off information packets and enrollment applications at Senior Centers and other community based organizations throughout the county.
+The open enrollment period for the Senior Parcel Tax Exemption Program is April 15 to June 30, 2019.
+Staff will field phone calls, emails from a dedicated email address, provide in-person support for those who need additional information or assistance with the enrollment, attend resource fairs and community collaborative meetings to conduct presentations and help train/inform staff from other organizations about the exemption program so they can also help disseminate the information, and drop off information packets and enrollment applications at Senior Centers and other community based organizations throughout the county.